Department of Cellular Biophysics

 Departmental Group Leaders

 Many mammalian cells are enveloped by a sugar-protein coat.
-This coat plays a maior role in all interactions of the cell with its environment.
-Thus our main research interest is the analysis of the dynamic properties of this pericellular matrix.
+This coat manly consists of hyaluronan (HA) and plays a maior role in all interactions of the cell with its environment.
+Thus our main research interest is the analysis of cellular interactions in response to HA.

 The goal of the group is to determine how nanoscale features of the extracellular environment control cell function.
 We focus on the spatial regulation of integrin receptor clustering and on the cross talk with other transmembrane receptors.